redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 ## Add Database Replication and (Shard) Clustering

-It's called ***database clustering***, but you're splitting data into a ***shard cluster***.
+It's called ***database clustering***, but it splits your data into ***shards***.

-This allows the database to scale horizontally across nodes for:
+This allows a DB to scale horizontally across nodes for:
-- Larger datasets on cheaper hardware
+- Larger datasets on cheap hardware
-- Faster response times with more Redis instances responding.
+- Shorter latency with more instances responding.

-Enabling replication and clustering requires 4 shards (2 primaries, 2 replicas).

-Free license only provides 4, so you'll need them all.

-First remove the old database.
-It's also good to see how to delete a database and what happens.
+Replication and clustering require 4 shards minimum (2 primaries, 2 replicas).
+Free license only provides 4, so you'll have to remove your old database.
+It's good to see how to delete a database and what happens.

 1. Return to admin console on node ***n1*** in your cluster.